 School safe scheme

-What to do if a pupil, parent or member of staff reports a potentially dangerous incident involving a pupil at your school, either on the way to or from school or during the school day.
+What to do if a pupil, parent or staff member reports a potentially dangerous incident, either on the way to or from school or during the school day.

 If the pupil involved has an allocated social worker, you would also need to notify the social worker about the incident.